Tilman Fertitta: Books

-(6) Take No Out of Your Vocabulary".

 Personal life

 In 1991 Fertitta married Paige Farwell with whom he has four children, a daughter and three sons.
 Fertitta is now married to Houston attorney Lauren Ware.
 He is second-cousin to former UFC owners Lorenzo and Frank Fertitta.
 An avid sports fan, Fertitta is a vocal supporter of the University of Houston Cougars and can be seen at most Cougar football and men's basketball games as well as court side for Houston Rockets basketball games.
 In 2016, Fertitta donated $20 million to rebuild the University of Houston's basketball home of Hofheinz Pavilion, since renamed Fertitta Center, along with donations for the construction of TDECU Stadium.
 Fertitta is a close friend of retired NASA astronaut and Arizona senator Mark Kelly, and his wife, former Arizona congresswoman Gabby Giffords.
+He owns the 384-foot superyacht Boardwalk--the sixth vessel christened with that name.

+Philanthropy

 Fertitta is chairman of the board of the Houston Children's Charity.
 In 2009, Texas Governor Rick Perry appointed Fertitta to the board of regents of the University of Houston System.
 In 2008, Fertitta was named chairperson of the Houston Police Department's Police Foundation, supplying gear and equipment for Houston Police Officers.
 He is on the executive committee for the Houston Livestock Show and Rodeo.
 He is a board member of the Texas Heart Institute, the Museum of Fine Arts, Houston, and the Greater Houston Partnership.

-In May 2022, The University of Houston College of Medicine received a $50 million pledge from Fertitta and the school was renamed the Tilman J. Fertitta Family College of Medicine.
+In June 2022, The University of Houston College of Medicine received a $49.9 million pledge from Fertitta and the school was renamed the Tilman J. Fertitta Family College of Medicine.